JeroenGoedhart/EBcoBART/README.md

                 nchain = 5, nskip = 1000, ndpost = 1000,
                 Prob_Init = rep(1/ncol(X),ncol(X)),
                 k = 2, alpha = .95, beta = 2)
-EstProbs <- Fit$SplittingProbs #estimated prior weights of variables
+EstProbs <- Fit$SplittingProbs # estimated prior weights of variables
+# these weights are group-specific.
+EstProbs[1,101,201,301,401] # check weights for each group

-#The prior parameter estimate EstProbs can then be used
+# The prior parameter estimate EstProbs can then be used
-#in your favorite BART fitting package
+# in your favorite BART fitting package
-#We use dbarts:
+# We use dbarts:

 FinalFit <- dbarts::bart(x.train = X, y.train = Y,
                         ndpost = 5000,